hitesh22rana/OptySys/backend/README.md

 ## Running the backend

 After activating the virtual environment, you need to add environment variables.
-To do so, create a file named `.env` in the root directory of the project and add the following environment variables:
+To do so, create a file named `.env` under the backend directory of the project and add the following environment variables:

 **Note: Important Consideration**